giu176/GPTi84-Companion/README.md

    script with no dependencies beyond the stdlib + `urllib`.
-Run it under systemd (see `deploy/systemd/relay-llm.service` for a working unit) with `--port 9999 --llm` and the env vars from `.env.example` set.
+Run it under systemd (see `deploy/systemd/relay-llm.service` for a working unit) with `--port 9999 --llm` and the env vars from `.env.example` set
 2. Front it with Cloudflare Tunnel and create a Cloudflare Access service token.
-The token's `CF-Access-Client-Id` and `CF-Access-Client-Secret` go into `src/secrets.py` on the Pico.
+The token's `CF-Access-Client-Id` and `CF-Access-Client-Secret` go into `src/secrets.py` on the Pico
 3. In `src/secrets.py`, set `SERVER_WSS = True`, `SERVER_HOST` to your
    Cloudflare hostname, `SERVER_PORT = 443`, `WS_PATH = "/ws"`, and the
-   two Access fields.
+   two Access fields
-4. `just sync` to push the new `secrets.py` to the Pico, then reset.
+4. `just sync` to push the new `secrets.py` to the Pico, then reset

 the bridge auto-connects on boot and exposes its state via the onboard LED (off / solid / 1Hz / 4Hz blink: see the docstring at the top of